 (a) Allowance shall be made in either period for all time lost through substitution, the transport from the field of injured players, time-wasting or other cause, the amount of which shall be a matter for the discretion of the referee.

 (b) Time shall be extended to permit a penalty-kick being taken at or after the expiration of the normal period in either half.

-At half-time the interval shall not exceed five minutes except by consent of the referee.
+The half-time interval shall not exceed fifteen minutes.